-The intended outcomes will be achieved by including two new local provisions and a new Schedule in the WLEP 2012 that enables the collection of affordable housing levy contribution.
-For the purposes of illustrating the intent of this, two new proposed clauses are provided as follows, with wording similar to Clauses 7.13 and 7.13B of the Sydney Local Environmental Plan 2012.
+The intended outcomes will be achieved by including three new local provisions and a new Schedule in the WLEP 2012 that enables the collection of affordable housing levy contribution.
+For the purposes of illustrating the intent of this, three new proposed clauses are provided as follows.
 The proposed provisions will be subject to legal drafting by Parliamentary Counsel, should the proposal proceed.